 - there are solutions that may not need a contract change

-However, if there's a collective agreement with a trade union, it should set out a procedure for negotiations ('collective bargaining') with the union.
+If there's a 'collective agreement' with a trade union, it should set out a 'collective bargaining' procedure for negotiations with the union.

 You must not make direct offers to employees or workers as an incentive to give up any of their terms that are covered by the agreement, unless you've followed and genuinely believe you've exhausted the agreed collective bargaining procedure.

 If you make direct offers without first exhausting the agreed procedure, you're likely to be legally challenged about this at an employment tribunal.

 How Acas can help

 We offer a range of services that can help you reach agreement with employees and employee representatives.
 This includes:

 - training and tailored support for your organisation

 If you decide to go ahead and make a contract change

 If you still cannot reach agreement after extensive attempts, it may sometimes be possible to introduce a contractual change by either: